Plan a Bangkok Airport layover when you next travel to Europe, China or Australia via Asia, to break up the long journey.

 Not only will you arrive in a much better frame of mind, but you will have had the chance to experience some of the interesting sights in and around Bangkok.

 Whether your flight is from Europe via Bangkok, or from Sydney via Bangkok, consider taking a Bangkok layover.

 In general, when the time between flights is this long, then you really do have time to leave the airport.

-First and most importantly is to plan your time, as you don't want to miss that connecting flight or cause yourself undue stress.
+First and most importantly is to plan your time, as you don't want to miss that connecting flight or cause yourself undue stress, by leaving the airport.

-The whole idea of having a break is to refresh and relax you and to make the most of your Bangkok Airport layover.
+The whole idea of having a break is to refresh and relax yourself and to make the most of your Bangkok Airport layover.